Can Dogs Eat Seaweed? What You Need to Know!

 As we just mentioned, seaweed can be challenging for some dogs to chew and swallow.

-To be on the safe side, if you want to feed seaweed to your dog, we recommend giving seaweed to your pup in a dried form or chopped very small in with other food.
+To be on the safe side, if you want to consider seaweed for your dog, consult with your vet first about the appropriate amounts and preparations, and look for vet-approved and dog-safe products.
+We recommend giving seaweed to your pup in a dried form or chopped very small in with other food, plain and unseasoned, in moderate amounts based on your vet’s recommendation.
+Seaweed is rich in iodine, so an excess of these products can be harmful to the dog’s thyroid gland.

-Keep fresh water in their bowl nearby too, which will help their food get fully washed down and moved through their digestive system smoothly.
+Keep fresh water in their bowl nearby too, which will keep your pooch well hydrated and help food move through their digestive system smoothly.

 Types of Seaweed to Feed Your Dogs